Tarotoo-com/tarotoo-tarot-dataset/README.md

 ## References

-Card meanings follow the Rider–Waite–Smith tradition as codified in these public-domain works:
+Card meanings and correspondences are informed by established works associated with the Rider–Waite–Smith tradition and related Western esoteric systems:

 1. Waite, A. E. (1911). *The Pictorial Key to the Tarot*.
 William Rider & Son. — primary source for card meanings
 2. Hermetic Order of the Golden Dawn (c.
 1888–1897). *Book T: The Tarot*. — astrological and elemental attributions